Chandrayee-git-hub/ACADEMIC-PROJECTS/README.md

-# Linear-Regression
+# PROJECT 1
-Analyzing Key Factors Influencing House Prices in India with Multivariate Linear Regression Worked with the dataset: https://www.kaggle.com/datasets/ankushpanday1/india-house-price-prediction Data pre-processing to remove outliers and conversion of categorical data to numerical data through label encoding and binary enoding.
+# Analyzing Key Factors Influencing House Prices in India with Multivariate Linear Regression
+Worked with the dataset: https://www.kaggle.com/datasets/ankushpanday1/india-house-price-prediction Data pre-processing to remove outliers and conversion of categorical data to numerical data through label encoding and binary enoding.
 Multicollinearity removed and presence of heteroskedasticity checked.